joshunrau/MplusLGM/README.md

 ## Installation

-Installation can be performed using the devtools package:
+Installation can be performed using the devtools package.
+Dependencies availible in the CRAN repository will be installed automatically.
+However, the rhdf5 package from bioconductor must be installed manually.

     install.packages("devtools")
+    if (!requireNamespace("BiocManager", quietly = TRUE))
+        install.packages("BiocManager")
+    BiocManager::install("rhdf5")

     devtools::install_github("joshunrau/MplusLGM")

 ## Example: